FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+The ideas that I had all translated well into the real life acting scene.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+Not with my project.
+The only new idea that came up was when I was recording my labmate Rahul.
+In this scenario we were using a hockey goal light and we thought it would be cool if he was changing the channels in real time.
+This was incorperated into his video which took many tries to film due to the fact that I only have two hands and it was most likly a job for a film crew of two rather then one.

 ## Part C. Prototype the device